Side effects of the morning after pill

 • think you might be pregnant or have any symptoms of pregnancy

-• do not have a normal period within 3 weeks of taking the pill
+• do not have a normal period within three weeks of taking the morning after pill

 The best time to take a pregnancy test is at least 3 weeks after having unprotected sex.